-Similarly, an ARD committee should not determine assessment participation based solely on other disability categories (e.g., autism) and automatically assume the student should or should not be assessed with STAAR Alternate 2.
+These disabilities in isolation do not align with the state's definition of the most significant cognitive disabilities and the criteria for participation in STAAR Alternate 2.
+Similarly, an ARD committee should not determine assessment participation based solely on other disability categories (e.g., autism).